 The Library of Congress Online Catalog is a great place to begin your research since it provides bibliographic descriptions for the vast majority of collection items available at the Library.

-All searches can narrowed down by adding filters to your search using "Add Limits".
-You can limit searches in the following ways:
+All searches can be narrowed down by adding filters to your search using the "Add Limits" button.
+Limit searches with the following options:

 It is also possible to browse a page showing all digital collections (by collection name):

 If you are searching for Mexico and not New Mexico, you should search "Mexico" NOT "New Mexico" in any of the Library's search portals to avoid results from New Mexico.